đ Help Centre

 Getting Started with HomeWagger

-Welcome to HomeWagger, the ethical dog rehoming app built for compassionate connections.
-Signing up takes only a few minutes.
+Welcome to HomeWagger â the ethical dog rehoming app built for compassionate connections.
+Creating an account takes only a few minutes.

 How do I create an account?

-Sign up with your email and password.
-Youâll also select your role.
+Sign up with your email and password, then select your role.

-Do I need to pick a role?
+Do I have to pick a role?

 Guide 2